Ryangwaite/AWS-SAA-C02-Course/README.md

   - VPC attachments
   - Site to Site VPN attachments
   - Direct Connect attachments
 - VPC attachments are configured with a subnet in each AZ where service is required.
 - Can be used to create global networks.
   - You can use these for cross-region peering attachments.
 - Can share between accounts using AWS Resource Access Manager (RAM)
-- You achieve a less network complexity if you implement a transit gateway (TGW)
+- You have less network complexity if you implement a transit gateway

 ### 1.16.4.
 Storage Gateway